-Misconceptions still surrounds capital allowances in regards to there being a time constraint.
+Misconceptions still surround capital allowances in regards to there being a time constraint.

-It requires a team of specialist tax experts and surveyors with expert skills and knowledge to maximise on capital allowance claims because, these are not skills a normal adviser will possess.
+It requires a team of specialist tax experts and surveyors with expert skills and knowledge to maximise capital allowance claims because these are not skills a normal adviser will possess.

 The Capital Allowance legislation is intricate and as a result, it is misunderstood by individuals who do not specialise in such matters.

 Ilyas Patel and his team are specialists in optimising Research and Development credit claims.
 He and his team are not only financial experts but they are also equally well-informed when it comes to R&D scheme legislation, so no one is better equipped to find out if you’re eligible.
 The team have a culture of ongoing training and development in order to keep up-to-date with legislative changes in this area.